Portal Setup

 These are the items you can configure:

-(Optional) Color for the navigation bar, text, background, nav hover background color, landing page button color and color array for the user bubble.
-Currently icons do NOT change color, so do not make the background bar a dark color or text will not be visible.
+• (Optional) Color for the navigation bar, text, background, nav hover background color, landing page button color and color array for the user bubble.
+Icons do NOT change color, so do not make the background bar a dark color or text may not be visible.

 Text Widget